mkhavari01/Data-Loss-Prevention/README.md

 5. cd client<br/>
 6. npm start

-<strong>in this mode by cd to server or client and running npm run test command u can visit tests available</strong>
+<strong>in this mode by cd to server or client and running npm run test command u can visit available tests</strong>

 # Technical  Documentation